Syncodz/Game-Buy-Sell-BackEnd/Readme.md

 # Readme
-Change this readme with project commands
+Change this readme with project commands - Dev Branch